 - a university course

-Degrees last 3 years full time or 5 to 6 years part time and include at least 500 hours of supervised clinical practice with patients.
+Courses last 3 years full time or 5 to 6 years part-time and include at least 500 hours of supervised clinical practice with patients.

 If you're a trained medical practitioner like a doctor or nurse, you could take a postgraduate degree in herbal medicine.

 You'll usually need:

 - 2 or 3 A levels, or equivalent, including biology for a degree

 - a degree in a relevant subject for postgraduate study

 You'll find it useful to arrange some work shadowing with a practising medical herbalist before you begin your studies.